saylordotorg/course_prdv401/Unit03.md

+---
+layout: default
+title: "PRDV401: Introduction to Human Resources Management"
+course_description: "The purpose of Introduction to Human Resources Management is to provide a general overview of the concepts and applications of the many parts of Human Resources (HR).
+This course is for the entry level HR Generalist who wants to explore how the interdependence of the major topics in HR are created and implemented."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Interactive Phases: Employee Life Cycle (Part 2)** <span id="3"></span>
 *In this unit, you will focus on the first four components of the